spinnaker/stats/README.md

 however, it doesn't push the tagged version to prod... it _always_ takes the version from staging.)

+The `stats` releases aren't connected to the Spinnaker releases, since there's only one endpoint that gathers data from _all_ Spinnaker versions.

 The data, the Cloud Run infrastructure, and the Cloud Builds all live in the [`stats-spinnaker-io` GCP project](https://console.cloud.google.com/home/dashboard?project=stats-spinnaker-io).